AlanBerger/R-code-for-calculating-orientation-distribution-functions-for-rodlike-particles/README.md

 R-code-for-calculating-orientation-distribution-functions-for-rodlike-particles
 in the GitHub site:  https://github.com/AlanBerger/

-Last revision of this README: June 11, 2024
+Last revision of this README: November 12, 2024  previous revision: June 11, 2024

 This repository contains R code for calculating orientation distribution functions for rodlike particles using successive substitution and trapezoidal numerical integration as